hizzle-co/noptin/readme.txt

 * Click on **Appearance->Widgets**
 * Select Noptin Newsletter Subscribe Widget
 * An email opt in box will then be addded to the selected widget area or sidebar

+= How to see your wordpress email subscribers =

+To view your email subscribers:
+* In your WordPress admin Dashboard;
+* Click on **Noptin->Subscribers**
+* A list of all your email subscribers will appear
+* Download the list by clicking on the big download button

+We believe that Noptin is the best newsletter plugin for WordPress.
+It is free and you do not need to use any shortcodes or html codes to make it work.

 == Installation ==
 = Option 1: =